abdalimran/abdalimran.github.io/about.md

 title: Hello World!!
 ---

 <span style="font-family:sans-serif;font-size: 1.5rem;font-weight: bolder;">This is Imran</span>, born and raised in Dhaka, Bangladesh.
 I am a passionate programmer, Data Science/Machine Learning professional and a researcher.
+I help companies make impactful data-driven decisions through productionalizing and utilizing AI and Data Science technologies.
+I'm a goal-oriented seasoned Data Scientist with deep affection for data insights and proven expertise in developing and deploying end-to-end, highly scalable ML models.
 Predicting unknowns, discovering patterns and revealing useful insights from data excites me the most.
-I have the true passion for research, development, learning, teaching and sharing knowledge.
-I’m a diverse and rapid learner with a dynamic personality who is always desperate for knowledge and wisdom.
+I'm dynamic in personality and a rapid learner who is always desperate for knowledge and wisdom.

 ## Technical Skills